dokinqs/event-project/README.md

 https://tranquil-mesa-50145.herokuapp.com/

 ## Summary
-Create a meetup inspired application for people in the tech community to meet, based on the technologies that the user likes.
-The user can like, edit, delete and create events.
+Hackup is a meetup inspired application for people in the tech community to meet, based on the similar technology interests.
+The user can like, edit, delete and create events once logged in.
-We used the mapbox.com API to show a map used for the location of the events.
+We used the Mapbox API to show the location for each event.

 ## User Story
 Initial Start
-- User will be on the landing page of the Events Meetup.
-Popular events and events going on near the user will be page.
+- On the landing page of the website, events ordered by time added will be listed.

-- A login and register will be to the top right corner.
-If they have not registered they will click on the register link and be guided to a register form.
-If otherwise they will be guided to a login form.
+- A new user can register and a returning user can log in or log out.

+- On the home page after login, a personalized page will show the user's liked events and created events.

-- The User will have a page for themselves, showing the events they will be attending and/or "liked".
+- The user will be able to

-- The user will be able to READ all the events they have chosen
+- READ all the events they have chosen
-- CREATE and event
+- CREATE an event
-- UPDATE and event they will possibly be going to or an event they created
+- UPDATE an event
-- DELETE an event from their favorites list along with interests.
+- DELETE an event
+- like or unlike an event

 ## Technologies
+- React
 - Express
-- PostGresSQL
-- Models & Controllers
-- CRUD
-- REACT
+- PostgreSQL
 - Mapbox API

-## Installatin Instructions
+## Installation Instructions
-- npm install on the root folder
+- npm install
 - yarn install inside the client folder
 - psql -f db/schema.psql
 - psql -f db/seed.sql